Super Lawyers

 More Medical Malpractice Statistics

-• 20,000 malpractice lawsuits filed every year in the U.S (July 25, 2021).
+• Twenty thousand malpractice lawsuits are filed every year in the U.S. (July 25, 2021).

 • A medical diagnosis by an Australian doctor is incorrect one in seven times (September 1, 2020).

 The media reports on large malpractice settlements and verdicts.
 These are the larger or more notable malpractice verdicts and settlements for the year and are not representative of all malpractice payments or claims.
-Thousands of malpractice claims are settled out of court and still more that do make it to court are settled without reporting.
+Thousands of malpractice claims are settled out of court, and still, more that do make it to court are settled without reporting.

 • Birth Injury: Nationally reported birth-injury cases included two settlements and six verdicts.
-The claims in these cases were typical birth-injury errors (excessive force with forceps; delay in C-section, etc.) but with particularly severe injuries.
+The claims in these cases were typical birth-injury errors (excessive force with forceps, delay in C-section, etc.) but with particularly severe injuries.

 Contact Us About Malpractice